 - 1. Seniority shall consist of continuous full-time service with the City, and shall be computed from the date of hire as a law enforcement officer, or graduation from the law enforcement academy, whichever comes later.
 Upon promotion, seniority shall be computed from the appointment date.
-Seniority shall accumulate during absence because of illness, injury, vacation, military leave or other authorized leave.
+Seniority shall accumulate only during absence because of illness, injury, vacation, military leave or other authorized leave.
+Seniority shall not accumulate during suspensions without pay and authorized leaves of absence of more than two (2) consecutive weeks without pay.
 Seniority shall be a factor in determining the following matters: - A. Vacations for each calendar year. - B. Shift assignments and the assignments of days off. - 2.
 After promotion, time spent in a subordinate rank(s) shall continue to accrue.